rehooks/awesome-react-hooks/README.md

 - [`react-enhanced-reducer-hook`](https://github.com/shiningjason/react-enhanced-reducer-hook) An alternative to `useReducer` that accepts middlewares.
 - [`react-fetch-hook`](https://github.com/ilyalesik/react-fetch-hook) React hook for conveniently use Fetch API.
 - [`react-firebase-hooks`](https://github.com/csfrequency/react-firebase-hooks) A collection of hooks for use with [Firebase](https://firebase.google.com).
+- [`react-form-stateful`](https://github.com/ckedwards/react-form-stateful) Form library.
+Exposes dispatch to allow for the library to be extended through side effects.
 - [`react-hanger`](https://github.com/kitze/react-hanger) A small collection of utility hooks.
 - [`react-hookedup`](https://github.com/zakariaharti/react-hookedup) A collection of useful React hooks.
 - [`react-hooks-global-state`](https://github.com/dai-shi/react-hooks-global-state) A simple global state management.